gyselax/gyselalibxx/src/advection/README.md

 The feet of the characteristics are calculated using a time integration method.
 For details of available methods see [Time Stepping Methods](../timestepper/README.md).

+For implementation details of the elementwise operators used internally see [polar foot finder implementation details](./polar_foot_finders/README.md).

 ### Advection domain

 There are two advection domains to consider: